Full details about mpox

 Latest monkeypox information

 - There have been a number of confirmed cases of monkeypox in the UK.
-Although monkeypox can affect anyone, the majority of those cases are among gay and bisexual men.
+During the recent outbreak, the majority of those cases are among gay and bisexual men.

 - Monkeypox is transmitted through close contact, so is likely being passed on during sex rather than sexual transmission.